W. Lucy & Co.: Business

 Lucy Electric, formerly known as Lucy Switchgear, is primarily based in Thame, Oxfordshire, UK.
-However, the company has offices in Saudi Arabia, United Arab Emirates, South Africa, and Malaysia, with manufacturing facilities in the UK, United Arab Emirates, Saudi Arabia, India, and Thailand.
-Through industrial partners and contractors, Lucy Electric has an established international network and a local track record in over 50 countries.
+However, the company has offices in Saudi Arabia, United Arab Emirates, South Africa, Australia and Malaysia, with manufacturing facilities in the UK, United Arab Emirates, Saudi Arabia, India, Thailand and Brazil.
+Through industrial partners and contractors, Lucy Electric has an established international network and a local track record in over 60 countries.
+In 2024 Lucy Electric launched its EcoTec ring main unit, the first in the UK to replace SF6 gas – a potent greenhouse gas used as an insulator – with synthetic air.

 Lucy Zodion, renamed after their core product in 2004, moved to Zodion House, Station Road, Sowerby Bridge, where they operate today.
 In 2019, Lucy Zodion unlocked the potential of tomorrow’s cities with its next-generation IoT solution, Ki., a platform for smarter and more responsive cities.

 Lucy Real Estate is split into two businesses: Lucy Developments and Lucy Properties.
 The company’s first purchases of houses had been made in connection with the manufacturing business.
 However, in 1965 the company bought a block of houses in Juxon Street from St John’s College.
 Planning permission was received to demolish eight Juxon Street houses and build a three-story block of twenty-three flats with garaging underneath – known as Castle Mill House.
 When the flats were completed in 1969, they all needed new tenants.

 Castle Mill formed the beginning of Lucy Real Estates' influence on property and development in the Oxford area.
 Real Estate has worked on a range of projects over the years; Brown Field Development, Walton Meadow, and Wharf Mews to name a few.

-Lucy Properties is now one of the largest landlords in Oxford city, providing homes for over 850 tenants in more than 340 properties.
+Lucy Properties is now one of the largest landlords in Oxford city, providing homes for over 850 tenants in more than 650 properties.

-In 2018, Lucy Group acquired Lawson Fuses, a company based in Newcastle Upon Tyne.
-Lawson Fuses India was originally established in 2003 to manufacture a range of fuses and fuse holders to complement the Lawson UK range and satisfy the needs of the Indian market.
-In 2020 the subsidiary moved from New Delhi to a brand new, modern manufacturing facility near Vadodara and subsequently changed its trading name to Lawson Lucy India Private Limited to become fully incorporated under the Lucy Group umbrella.

-On 14 June 2022, Lucy Group announced it had acquired an 80% share of the Romanian smart city business Flashnet S.A., this marks Lucy Groups' entrance into the mainland European market.

 Management and ownership

-The board of the group's parent company Lucy Group Ltd, has been chaired by Richard Dick since 1990.
-The board is served by a further two executive and three non-executive directors.
+The board of the group's parent company Lucy Group Ltd, has been chaired by Richard Dick since 1990.[citation needed] The board is served by a further three executive and three non-executive directors.